gastonmichel/serverlessguru-code-challenge/README.md

 ### Delete a book

-To delete a book execute the mutation:
+To delete a book, execute the mutation:

     mutation MyMutation {
         deleteBook(